← Home

 Volta's preliminary admin dashboard design.
 This is the initial state of the modular dashboard.

-The modular structure confused administrators more than it helped them.
+The dashboard's "personalized" modular structure confused administrators more than it helped them.

 Image